Tina Fey Hosts Star-Studded 'SNL' Season 43 Finale

 Tina made @Lin_Manuel's Burn Book. #SNLFinale pic.twitter.com/7n2Vk5GhcP— Saturday Night Live - SNL (@nbcsnl) May 20, 2018

-In the pardoy, SNL castmembers and Executive Producer Lorne Michaels snub Fey and her attempt to be in the musical.
+In the parody, SNL cast members and Executive Producer Lorne Michaels snub Fey and her attempt to be in the musical.

 Fey gets in a dig at Miranda for being in his own show and he responds by putting her in his Mean Girls-esque Burn Book.